 Let’s be real here.

-That’s why we need these Baked Carrot Fries in our lives.
-They’re easy, very much with the oh-so-fry-like goodness, and (yay!) healthy.
+That’s why we need these healthy Baked Carrot Fries in our lives!

 I’m a huge fan of turning veggies into fun, savory bites of goodness, like with these parmesan zucchini spears, these baked zucchini fries, and these broccoli tots.
 Those are some of our favorites and have been big hits on the blog, too.